-Our Year 11 and 12 SchoolTech students study at the TAFE North Cairns campus in Manunda, with the MarineTech students studying at the Great Barrier Reef International Marine College (IMC) in Portsmith.
+Our Year 11 and 12 MarineTech students complete their studies at the Great Barrier Reef International Marine College (IMC) in Portsmith.

 The school also operates the Cairns Hospital School Campus on behalf of the Queensland Hospital School which caters for students requiring extended periods of stay in hospital.